segabl/pd2-sh-complements/README.md

 *Saw Massacre is a useless skill and 50% reduced wear is not enough to make the saw a viable weapon against enemies.*
 *Decreasing the wear further will make it more viable at least in some cases.*

-- Fully Loaded
-  - Ace
-    - Throwable pickup chance increases additively now

-*The chance increase was multiplied with the base chance instead of added, which made it completely negligible as it took 70 ammo pickups to even reach 10% chance.*
-*With an additive chance increase reaching more meaningful chance numbers will be possible.*

 ### Technician

 #### Engineer